Hindu Heritage Centre: History

-The 2.4 acre land was purchased in 2005, and construction commenced in late 2006.
+The 2.4-acre land was purchased in 2005, and construction commenced in late 2006.
 The temple officially opened on a three-day celebration from May 5 to May 8, 2011.
 Former Ontario Premier Dalton McGuinty along with Ontario Ministers Eric Hoskins and Charles Sousa and local MPP Bob Delaney from Mississauga Streetsville, attended the official ceremony.

 In 2011, Hindu Heritage Centre was nominated as an architecture icon of Mississauga by Door Opens Mississauga.
 As a part of the Culture Days celebration, every year three days of the week in July are dedicated to this program where guided tours of the temple are available.

 On November 11, 2017 The Canadian Armed Forces represented by the Toronto Scottish Regiment took part in the first Remembrance Day Ceremony to ever be held in a Hindu Temple in Canada's history.
 The Military first marched to the Hindu Heritage Centre.
 The ceremony then took place where Hindu pundits blessed the regimental colours and conducted a ceremony of remembrance for Canada’s fallen soldiers.
 The Hindu Priest did a Shanti Paath for all the soldiers who sacrificed their life for Freedom in both world wars.

-The Centre maintains a link with the Consulate General of India.
-The consulate has held numerous events at the Hindu Heritage Centre such as consular camps for services such as pensioner life certificates, and other general briefing, including consultation and approval of documents for various services.
+Tallest Lord Ram Statue in North America

+In August 2025, the Centre unveiled the tallest statue of Lord Ram in North America: a 51-foot fibreglass idol (on a 7-foot pedestal, with plans for a future chhatri), fabricated in Delhi and assembled in Canada.
+Designed to withstand winds of up to 200 km/h and projected to last for a century, it was formally inaugurated on August 3, 2025, with a procession, Vedic ceremonies, and participation from federal and provincial dignitaries.
+More than 10,000 community members were a part of the inauguration.
+The statue quickly became a viral sensation and powerful symbol of cultural identity and unity in the Greater Toronto Area.